Lectoraat-DB-S/Suplacon_IdentificationMetalSheets/README.md

-# Identification Metal Sheets 🦾
+# Identification Metal Plates (IDM) 🦾
-Vision system for reading codes on metal scheets!
+Vision system for reading codes on metal plates!
 This project is done in cooperation with Suplacon in Emmeloord.

 ## Benodigde software